10 Ways to Lower Your Blood Pressure Naturally

 Helpful information

-Unfortunately for many women, the weight increase the results are found at Menopause can also lead to a rise in blood pressure.
+Unfortunately for many women, the weight increase often experienced at Menopause can also lead to a rise in blood pressure.

 Making sure you have a good hormone balance as well as the recommendations here will certainly help get you more in control.
 However it can also be just as useful to know what WON’T help your blood pressure so this article can also be helpful.